B. Riley Initiates Coverage on Cassava Sciences (NASDAQ:SAVA)

-SAVA has been the subject of several other reports.
-Zacks Investment Research downgraded Cassava Sciences from a hold rating to a sell rating in a report on Wednesday, April 21st.
-Cantor Fitzgerald increased their price target on Cassava Sciences from $24.00 to $72.00 and gave the stock an overweight rating in a report on Tuesday, March 16th.
-Finally, Jonestrading restated a buy rating on shares of Cassava Sciences in a report on Tuesday, March 23rd.
-One investment analyst has rated the stock with a sell rating and five have assigned a buy rating to the company.
-Cassava Sciences currently has a consensus rating of Buy and a consensus target price of $46.60.
+Several other equities analysts have also commented on the company.
+Zacks Investment Research lowered Cassava Sciences from a “hold” rating to a “sell” rating in a report on Wednesday, April 21st.
+Jonestrading restated a “buy” rating on shares of Cassava Sciences in a research report on Tuesday, March 23rd.
+Finally, Cantor Fitzgerald lifted their target price on Cassava Sciences from $24.00 to $72.00 and gave the company an “overweight” rating in a research note on Tuesday, March 16th.
+One analyst has rated the stock with a sell rating and five have given a buy rating to the stock.
+Cassava Sciences currently has a consensus rating of “Buy” and a consensus price target of $46.60.

 Cassava Sciences Company Profile